The Dispute Resolution Review: Italy

 Finally, the admissibility in civil legal proceedings of personal data processed in breach of data protection rules must be assessed solely based on the CCP – not the Data Protection Code.14 The CCP does not provide a specific rule for unlawfully collected evidence, but according to most legal doctrine and case law, a breach of the Data Protection Code does not preclude personal data being used as evidence in civil proceedings if the evidence is genuine, verifiable by the court and relevant.15 Conversely, personal data collected through equipment used to monitor employees and processed in breach of data protection rules may not be used as evidence in labour law proceedings.

 The CCP contains no rules relating to correspondence among counsel and parties.

 According to Articles 210 and 118 of the CCP, the court may order a party to produce documents, or may order the inspection of specific places if it deems it relevant for the purpose of deciding a case.
 However, the court may not uphold the request by one party to order the disclosure of documents if this may cause unjustified harm to the other party or violate a professional secret.

 The Code does not apply to in-house counsel.
-If in-house counsel is registered with the Italian Association of In-House Lawyers (AIGI), he or she must abide by the rules of conduct provided by the AIGI's code.
+If in-house counsel is registered with the Italian Association of In-House Lawyers (AIGI), they must abide by the rules of conduct provided by the AIGI's code.
 Although this does not contain specific provisions regarding confidential correspondence, it establishes in its Article 7 that in-house counsel must keep confidential all the information of which they become aware by reason of their professional activity, even after termination of their employment.

-ii Production of documents in civil litigation
+ii Production of documents